The Negba Vision

 - We employ a multi-disciplinary professional team of social workers, coordinators, counselors, national service volunteers and general volunteers.

 - We provide a supportive and enriching environment for children and youth to strengthen their resilience and motivation, enabling them to achieve equal opportunities.

 - We utilize innovative academic achievement methods that integrate Learning Centers with informal education, while taking into account the individual, the group, and society as a whole.

 - We design customized pedagogic tools for each Negba child.

 - We build a personal progress plan for each Negba child, adapting each plan as necessary based on the assessments following each of our periodic evaluations.

 - We provide a response to the needs of the entire family unit by maintaining close contact with Negba parents and by offering them targeted periodic programming.

 - We conduct ongoing staff training, supervision and in-service seminars.

 - We plan and implement all activities in close cooperation with municipal, social services and education authorities.

-Negba was founded by Claude Meyer and Claude Kadouch, two immigrants from France, in cooperation with the French Les Cigognes organization, which has been serving children at-risk in France for more than a century.
+Negba was founded by Claude Meyer, Claude Kadouch and Jean Bisseliches, three immigrants from France, in cooperation with the French Les Cigognes organization, which has been serving children at-risk in France for more than a century.
 Their vision was to establish after-school frameworks for Israeli children with a novel approach combining education and social care over the long-term in order to make a lasting impact on the children’s lives.
 Negba was officially established in 2006, and that same year the first Negba After-School Home opened in Beersheva.